Understanding Junos YANG Modules

 family.

-Starting in Junos OS Release 17.4R1, the configuration YANG module is split into a root module that is augmented by multiple smaller modules, and the native Junos YANG modules use a new naming convention for the module's name, filename, and namespace.
+Starting in Junos OS Release 17.4R1, the configuration YANG module is split into a root module that is augmented by multiple smaller modules.
+Additionally, the native Junos YANG modules use a new naming convention for the module's name, filename, and namespace.
 The module name and filename include the device family and the area of the configuration or command hierarchy to which the schema in the module belongs.
-In addition, the module filename includes a revision date.
+The module filename also includes a revision date.
 Table 2 summarizes the YANG modules that are native to Junos devices and identifies the release in which the different module names are used.

 ---|---|---|---|